 Only a few graduates returned to Poland after the war - most remained in Britain.
 Some emigrated to the US, Canada, Australia and elsewhere.

-Though older and far fewer in number today, graduates still keep the spirit of the Polish School of Medicine alive and maintain their links with the University.
+From 1966 onwards they have held 5 yearly reunions in Edinburgh.
+The next such gathering will take place in 2016.
+Despite being fewer in number, the graduates and friends still keep the spirit of the Polish School of Medicine alive and maintain their links with the University.

 The Fund was set up in 1986 by graduates and friends of the Polish School.

 Their aims were to acknowledge the tremendous help the University had given to Poles during WWII and to foster links between the University of Edinburgh and Polish medical universities.

 Income from the Fund provides scholarships for talented Polish medical scientists working in Polish medical universities and research institutes to come to Edinburgh to undertake further study or research.

 It also supports the Professor Antoni Jurasz lectureship, allowing a nominated Head of Department from Edinburgh Medical School to give a lecture in Poznan and one other Polish medical university.

 The Collection was established in 1986, on the 45th anniversary of the founding of the Polish School, by the late Dr Wiktor Tomaszewski who had been a senior member of staff at the Polish School and a much revered Edinburgh GP.
 It is now under the care of the University Collections Division.

 The Collection contains many medals of medical interest, sculptures, paintings, photographs and books about the School, and other artefacts.

 Many of the items were gifted by Polish medical universities, former students, staff and graduates of the Polish School and by Dr Tomaszewski himself.